 - Wax / sealant: protects the surface after polishing

-According to 3M’s finishing guidance, compound is meant to remove sanding marks or fine scratches, while polish is usually the second step that improves gloss after compounding (3M).
+Compound removes sanding marks and fine scratches; polish is the step that refines the gloss afterward.
 That makes polish the right choice only when your paint is already in fairly decent shape.

-A lot of Indian owners call every shiny bottle “polish.”
-That’s the real buying problem.
+A lot of owners call every shiny bottle “polish,” and that is the real buying problem.
 If your white car has hard-water etching from borewell water, a show-car finishing polish won’t fix it.
 If your black car only has towel swirls, a heavy compound is overkill.
-The bottle category matters more than the marketing line.
+The product category matters more than the marketing line on the front.

-- Your paint looks dull but still smooth
+- The paint looks dull but still feels smooth

 - You see fine swirl marks only under sunlight or LED light